-Open Water is actively seeking government and corporate-partner funding to take this technology to TRL 6 on the system level by demonstrating it in an in-water vehicle or sensor system.
+Open Water holds a prime contract with the US Department of Defense to develop power systems for man-portable UUVs, and we are also developing our first commercial product which will be available by the end of 2016.
+We welcome additional government and corporate-partner projects.
 Our technology’s performance makes it a great fit for UUVs, ocean sensors and manned submersibles of all sizes.
 We are not a good fit for extremely high sustained power systems like torpedoes, nor are we a good fit, because of our water-based chemistry, for high temperature applications like downhole drilling.
-If your application requires long-duration, moderate power underwater, our chemistry’s performance is the best in class.
+But if your application requires long-duration, moderate power underwater, our chemistry’s performance is the best in class.

 From both an operational cost and a strategic point of view, current UUV use is limited by the need for manned surface and submarine support vessels for deployment, operation & retrieval.
 A significant increase in the range of UUVs would allow many operations to be conducted by UUVs launched directly from shore, without the need for a support vessel and its crew.
 An example from the oil & natural gas industry is depicted below, illustrating how significant of an impact Open Water’s technology could have on such operations.

 Oil & Gas Operations in the Gulf of Mexico: